It’s always an exciting thing to stock your first pond with fish. So a common question we get is “how many fish can I put in my pond?”.

 Of course every pond is different but I’ll attempt to give you some good guidelines to work with.

 Let’s talk numbers.
-I personally like to allow 50-100 Litres per average sized fish.
+I personally like to allow 100 Litres per goldfish.
 This is a general rule I use mostly for gold fish, which is the most commonly sold pond fish here in Australia.

 Note: The reason for the wide range of fish per litre is every filter is different.
 Some ponds have no filters while others have amazing filtration.
 Click here to read about the best way to filter a pond.